|

 completely adequate in his portrayal of this suicidal vigilante.
 I have admired Jane’s work before (his performance as a

-drugged out looser friend to Dirk Diggler in BOOGIE NIGHTS was inspired)
+drugged-out loser friend to Dirk Diggler in BOOGIE NIGHTS was inspired)

-and he certainly fills the characters shoes well.
+and he certainly fills the character's shoes.

+as well.
 Travolta is also well cast as the mob boss and I like how Hensleigh did

 not allow his character to fall into the pit of the one dimensional, maniacal